 For decades, there was no political will to change the system or create an alternative tool to collect the fishery information. .
 Despite the recommendations of numerous data workshops, data collection methodology went unchanged until fisheries is threatened with a shut down.

 Monograph points out that decades of searching for the “holy grail” of data collection systems yielded mediocre results.
 Stock assessments were classifying bottomfish populations in Guam and American Samoa as overfished using the creel-survey data.
 Despite understanding the known vulnerabilities of relying on the survey-based methodology, there simply were not any other legitimate alternatives to collecting and analyzing this data reliably.
-These stock assessments would require fishery managers to close fisheries down.
+These stock assessments would require fishery managers to limit catch substantially so that fish populations can recover.

 “Much of the time, fishermen know as much if not much more than the biological scientists about the fish resource, their behavior, habitat and catchability.
 Failure to fully understand fisheries can compromise the quality of assessments, in both the protected species and stock assessment realms.” - Western Pacific Regional Fishery Management Council